-I’ve been teaching German on a one-to-one basis and in group settings for many years.
+I’ve been teaching German one-to-one and in group settings for many years.
 I now find myself helping students learn German online to continue earning a living and to minimise disruption to existing students so that they can progress with their German language studies during this Covid19 crisis or upskills by learning German online.

 Until February 2020, I was no advocate for online learning.
 What are my views today with e-learning being the dernier cri?

 Skype is a great platform that offers the exchange of notes and files with course material.
 Screen-sharing is also possible.
-The sound and picture quality aren’t always consistent though.
-A good feature is that Skype stores the chat history that you want to refer to during subsequent lessons.
+The sound and picture quality aren’t always consistent, though.
+A good feature is that Skype stores the chat history you want to refer to during subsequent lessons.
 My recommendation is that students still take notes during lessons.

-Facetime on the other hand offers no facilities to exchange notes or files, nor does it allow sharing screens.
+Facetime, on the other hand, offers no facilities to exchange notes or files, nor does it allow sharing screens.
 I would therefore discount FaceTime for e-learning.

-Web-ex and Teams offer the same functionality as Skype.
+WebEx and Teams offer the same functionality as Skype.
 Both apps need to be downloaded, seem to be using a fair bit of RAM and may slow down older computers with insufficient memory.

 Zoom also requires downloading but uses minimal RAM, and the picture and sound quality are excellent.
 Google Hangouts, however, doesn’t require downloading as it works with the internet browser.
 Zoom and Google Hangout offers the same benefits as Skype but provides superior picture and sound.
 They are, therefore, my favourites.